White-winged dove

 The white-winged dove (Zenaida asiatica) is a dove whose native range extends from the Southwestern United States through Mexico, Central America, and the Caribbean.
 They are large for doves, and can be distinguished from similar doves by the distinctive white edge on their wings.
-They have a blue eyering, and red eyes.
+They have a blue eyering and red eyes.
 The plumage is brownish-gray to gray.
-Juveniles are duller in color, and have brown eyes.
-The call is likened to English phrase "who cooks for you".
+Juveniles are duller in color and have brown eyes.
+The call is likened to the English phrase "who cooks for you".
 There are three subspecies.
 It was first described by George Edwards in 1743, and given its binomial name by Linnaeus in 1756.
 It was moved into the genus Zenaida in 1838.

 They inhabit a variety of environments, including desert, scrub, and urban.
 Their diet consists mostly of grains, but will also include pollen and nectar, especially from the saguaro cactus, which is a vital source of water.

-The expansion of humans has greatly affected the white-winged dove.
-Prior to human presence, their range closely mirrored that of their favorite food: the saguaro.
+Human expansion has greatly affected the white-winged dove.
+Before human presence, their range closely mirrored that of their favorite food, the saguaro.
 The advent of agriculture in North America greatly expanded its range by providing a reliable food source.
 This has also led some modern populations to be migratory.
-Historically, they nested in enormous colonies, but most colonies have been lost due to human action and climatic factors, and most nesting is now isolated.
+Historically, they nested in enormous colonies, but most have been lost to human activities and climate change, and most nesting now occurs in isolation.
 It is hunted for sport, and is the second most shot game bird in the United States.
 Its population collapsed in the 1960s and 1970s, likely due to the loss of major nesting colonies.
-The population rebounded however, and despite continued habitat loss and hunting, it has proved adaptable to human environments.
+The population rebounded, however, and despite continued habitat loss and hunting, it has proved adaptable to human environments.
 The International Union for Conservation of Nature considers it to be a species of least-concern.